GSA/challenges-and-prizes/_historical-challenges/943-disguised-faces-in-the-wild-competition.md

 ---
-ideaSubmitFormInstruction: '<strong>Registration</strong>    A full description of registration, rules, submissions, and evaluations are at: <a href="http://iab-rubric.org/DFW/dfw.html">http://iab-rubric.org/DFW/dfw.html</a>.    <strong>Protocol</strong>    The
+ideaSubmitFormInstruction: '<strong>Registration</strong>    A full description of registration, rules, submissions, and evaluations are at: <a href="http://iab-rubric.org/DFW/dfw.html" target="_blank" rel="noopener">http://iab-rubric.org/DFW/dfw.html</a>.    <strong>Protocol</strong>    The
   DFW dataset consists of 1000 subject and total of 11155 images.
 Out of this dataset, 400 subjects comprise the training set and 600 subjects comprise the testing set.
   The subject folder consists of a subject, disguised, and impersonator images.
 Access